datopian/playbook/dojo/javascript/README.md

 # How to Learn Javascript

-Javascript is a scripting language, like [Python](dojo/python), orginialy designed for the Web for both client and server side.
+Javascript is a scripting language, like [Python](dojo/python), originally designed for the Web for both client and server side.
 It was created in '95 by Brendan Eich [^JS-history].

 In the past it had mostly been used on the client side i.e. in browsers to create and control dynamic web content e.g. interactive forms, autocomplete suggestions, animations, slideshows, ...